VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 What do we have so far ?

-- 1036 bytes to overwrite ret addr
+- 1036 exactly before overwriting the return address
 - ASLR and NX enabled (so sniffing shellcode inside the stack and hardcoding a return address is not an option)
 - Functions already present in the binary which they might prove to be useful (system and strcpy)